connorskees/fbla-coding-programming/README.md

 ### Security

 In Electron, one has to be much more cognizant of security.
 A regular XSS exploit has the potential to lead to RCE.
+Knowing this, I made sure that all inputs are sanitized against both XSS and SQLi.

+### Database and Data Serialization

+I initially started with a PostgreSQL database; however, I ended up switching to SQLite3 as I felt Postgres was too hefty of a dependency to realistically rely on, and I prefer having the database as a static file such that there is no web server.

 ### Tools Used